 By Douglas Birnbaum, Photographer and Cinematographer

-I can not tell you how many times I’m asked that question either casually with friends or more often from prospective clients and my answer is usually a very tongue and check, “Well, you can probably find somebody on Craigslist for about $300 or you can go to an ad agency, staff A-List talent and make a Super Bowl Ad for $20,000,000.
+I can not tell you how many times I’m asked that question either casually with friends or more often from prospective clients and my answer is usually a very tongue and cheek, “Well, you can probably find somebody on Craigslist for about $300 or you can go to an ad agency, staff A-List talent and make a Super Bowl Ad for $20,000,000.
 Right now you are coming in somewhere in that range.”
-I'm seeing clients demand for video increasing but they don't always understand what they are purchasing as a creative buyer.
+I'm seeing clients' demand for video increasing but they don't always understand what they are purchasing as a creative buyer.

 Duration of the content has very little to do with the price of a video.
 Production value has everything to do with the overall price of a video production.
 There used to be old guidelines, like a brand should budget about 10% of the placement cost for the production of an ad.
 With many companies going client direct to video producers combined with the organic reach of new media, this has many people scratching their heads and asking, "placement costs?"